WYT8506/MultimodalCertification/README.md

 , and you will get all base model predictions for these ablated versions of testing inputs in `output`.
 If you want to compare with the baseline method (randomized ablation), just replace "MMCert" with "randomized_ablation" for both training and testing.

 ### Certification on the KITTI dataset
 Then, we can analyze the certification performance of our method using the information saved from the last step.
-You can use `certify.ipynb` to try with different certification settings.
+You can use `certify.ipynb` to try different certification settings.

 ## Citation
 You can cite our paper if you use this code for your research.